 One week later, Indianapolis City-County Council passed a similar resolution, Proposition 21, 20-4, which was another victory for young people and their quest for a livable future.
 A short, award-winning film, Little Warriors, about this Indianapolis effort is available here.
 Sam Miro’s 20 minute documentary was invited into several film festivals in 2017-2018, winning numerous awards along the way.

 The adoption in Indianapolis led the city to launch Thrive Indianapolis, which seeks to create an equitable, community-wide Climate Resiliency Plan for the city.
 In late December, 2018, the Indy Star published a story, telling the tale of this youth-led process, and how our climate activists are feeling about Thrive Indianapolis and their prospects for a livable future.

 To further support the process of growing Indy’s climate readiness, the city is partnering with ECI on the Thriving Schools Challenge, in support of school sustainability projects, such as Zero Waste Cafeterias.

 Indiana’s third city followed quickly, with Lawrence passing its youth-led Climate Recovery Resolution on Sept.
 5, 2017.

-If you are interested in starting a Climate Recovery initiative in your town, contact our director, Jim Poyser.
+If you are interested in starting a Climate Recovery initiative in your town, or want to see the different versions of these cities’ resolutions, contact our director, Jim Poyser.

 Youth Power Indiana participants engage in many other activities, including climate camp, pollinator counts, tree plantings, service learning, school sustainability projects, and awareness building actions like public marches, such as the This Is Zero Hour March in July, 2018: